AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-message-chat.md

 - Send and receive messages, including text, emojis, images, voice, video, files, business card messages and combined messages.
 - Copy, quote, recall, delete, edit, resend, and report messages.
-- Pull roaming messages from the local database.If you want to fetch history message from server.You'll set `EaseChatUIKitClient.shared.option.option_UI.loadLocalHistoryMessages` is `false` default is `true`.
+- Pull roaming messages from the local database.If you want to fetch history message from server.You'll set `ChatUIKitClient.shared.option.option_UI.loadLocalHistoryMessages` is `false` default is `true`.
 - Clear local messages.

 For details about message-related functions, see [Product features](../overview/product-features.md).